Published: Nov. 30, 2010

 This means fewer patients are being inconvenienced with multiple hospitalizations as their weight and symptoms are better managed and the progression of heart failure is more closely monitored.

-Marilyn Wightman, manager of clinical outcomes at Durham Regional and a member of the team, says the pilot program has given patients the resources and knowledge to monitor their health in a number of ways.
+Marilyn Wightman, manager of clinical outcomes at Duke Regional and a member of the team, says the pilot program has given patients the resources and knowledge to monitor their health in a number of ways.

 “We are trying to give patients the education and tools, such as scales and calendars, to manage their heart failure as best as they can when they return home," says Wightman.